jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/README.md

 npm run test:ci
 ```

+## E2e tests

-To run the e2e test run:
+To start the e2e test run:

 ```text
 npm run test:e2e
 ```

+The tests have some expect but they also generate [screenshots](./e2e/screenshots/e2e-results/) that are compared to [originals](./e2e/screenshots/originals/).

+If you make any changes that impact how the application looks, e2e tests might start failing.
+After reviewing and confirming that the new screenshots are correct, move them to originals folder and commit them.

 ## Deploy